 Acting on results

-Once you’ve closed your assessment and generated your report, engaging your team members in helping you interpret the results and develop solutions is key.
+Once you’ve closed your assessment and generated your report, it’s important to engage your team members to help you interpret the results and develop solutions.

-When interpreting feedback from your team, it’s important to consider the level of trust and safety that currently exists.
-Your results represent the experiences that the unique members of your team feel safe to share at this moment.
-For all these reasons, while the report is an excellent starting point, the actions you take based on what you learn from it are what will lead to improvement.
+When interpreting feedback from your team, consider the level of trust and safety that currently exists.
+Your results represent the experiences that the members of your team feel safe to share at this moment.
+For all these reasons, while the report is an excellent starting point, the actions you take based on what you learn from it are what’ll lead to improvement.

 Prioritizing your results